 Can You Seek Compensation for Minor Car Accident Injuries?By Gabriel Levin on April 27th, 2018

-A car accident—even a minor one—can throw things into turmoil.
+A car accident in Philadephia—even a minor one—can throw things into turmoil.
 The consequences can be much more difficult if you suffered injuries.
 If someone else’s negligence caused the accident, understanding some basics can be helpful.

 Pennsylvania – a Choice No-Fault Car Insurance State